 The Sandra Day O'Connor College of Law offers a special program for second and third year law students who seek legal experience in governmental offices or non-profit organizations in the Los Angeles, California area.
 The Program offers externship credits and usually two 3-credit classes which are taught in Santa Monica, California.
 (Classes are usually offered in the fall semester only, but may be available in the spring.)
 The Los Angeles Externship Program helps students acquire expertise in important legal areas, obtain real world experience, and develop relationships that are invaluable assets to new attorneys as they enter legal practice.

 Students must fill out an LA Application (available below) and submit it to Carolyn Landry in Room 101 as soon as possible before the externship semester begins.
 The LA Application alerts the Externship Program to both student interest and externship options.
 Late applications may be accepted, but a timely application is highly recommended.
 Students do not need to have secured a postion in order to fill out the LA Application.

 Students are responsible for securing their own placements in LA in government or non-profit organizations.
 A website that may assist students is http://www.psjd.org/.
 Once accepted, students must provide the name and address of the agency or judge and supervisor contact information to the Externship Program.

 Students will earn credit for both the externship and for academic courses taught by a law professor in Santa Monica.
 The courses may address subjects such as privacy, ethics, and law and economics, but they may change each semester.

-Students may pursue a minimum of 12 with a maximum of 15 credit hours during the semester.
-Most externship placements earn nine credit hours at 60 hours per credit.
+Students may pursue a maximum of 16 credit hours during the semester.
+Most externship placements earn nine credit hours at 55 hours per credit.
 Students may take one or two courses while in LA.
 Courses are generally three credits each.

 Students accepted into the program will pay all standard tuition and fees required by their enrollment at the Sandra Day O'Connor College of Law and are eligible for financial aid through the law school.